a4robot/a4/README.md

 ## Careers & Internships

 We are always looking for passionate individuals to join our team.
 We offer internship opportunities for students interested in robotics, AI, and engineering.
-You can find more details in our Internship folder.

-## Internal Operations & Documentation

-A4 ROBOTICS emphasizes strong internal documentation and knowledge management to ensure clear communication and consistent practices.
-We use Odoo for various internal operations including:

-*   **Timesheets**: Project in Timesheet
-*   **Expense Recording**: Analytic Distribution
-*   **Project Planning**: Project in Planning

-Our official documents include letters, reports, and presentations.

 ## Contributions